2009 Ýokary Liga

-The 2009 Turkmenistan Higher League (Ýokary Liga) season was the seventeenth season of Turkmenistan's professional football league.
+2009 Ýokary Liga season was the 17th edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.
 It began on 25 April 2009 with the first round of games and ended on 7 November 2009 with the 18th round of matches.

 FC Aşgabat is the defending champions.
 The first half of the season finished on 27 June 2009.
 The kick-off of the second half was on 4 September 2009.

 Team changes from last season

 Gara Altyn Balkanabat and FC Ahal withdrew from the league.

 Format change

-The format of the league was not changed.
-Since there are only 9 clubs that participate in 2009 Ýokary Liga, every team plays 2 times against every other team, what will make every team playing 16 games.
-Since one team will be bye each matchday, totally 18 matchdays will be played.
+The format of the league was unchanged.
+With as few sides as 9 that participated, every team played 2 times each other for a total of 16 games.
+Since one team will be bye each matchday, a total 18 matchdays were played.